 Druid Craft Tarot

-As influential as the Waite-Smith has been over the past 100 years or so, it is relatively new compared to the oldest decks, which date to the mid-15th Century.
-Historical and old-style decks bring you back to tarot’s roots, before the Waite-Smith.
+As influential as the Rider Waite Smith has been over the past 100 years or so, it is relatively new compared to the oldest decks, which go back as far as the mid-15th Century.
+Historical and old-style decks bring you back to tarot’s roots.

 These decks generally use pips to represent the minor arcana (or numbered cards).
 This makes them a great way for experienced tarot practitioners to disconnect from the accepted interpretations we see in modern tarot decks.
-The downside, however, is that newcomers are likely to find them overly challenging to use.
+The downside, especially for newcomers, is that they are likely to be more challenging to use.
 Some recommended choices include: Visconti-Sforza, Sola Busca, Universal Marseille, and Ancient Italian Tarot.

 Universal Marseille Tarot